pulmonomics-lab/roplspvs/README.md

 10. Edit basic settings of parameters in file "Ropls_with_permutated_variable_selection_Configure_Get_Started.R" which contains the parameters that has to be entered including file names, folder names and column names discribing the groups to be compared.
 Default settings and advanced parameters may be altered in file "Ropls_with_permutated_variable_selection_Configure_Advanced.R".

 ## Run analysis:
-When running Ropls_with_permutated_variable_selection_Run.R the data in Configure files are sent to file "Ropls_with_permutated_variable_selection_Models_of_each_comparison.Rmd" which renders one HTML file for each comparison containing score plots, loading plots, permutation pre and post varible selection plots and model statistics.
+When running Ropls_with_permutated_variable_selection_Run.R the data in Configure files are sent to file "Ropls_with_permutated_variable_selection_Models_of_each_comparison.Rmd" which renders one HTML file for each comparison containing score plots, loading plots, permutation pre and post variable selection plots and model statistics.
 When all comparisons have been performed "Ropls_with_permutated_variable_selection_Summary_of_models.Rmd" renders a summary HTML-file of all models containing tables of all selected models and all significant models.
 Set working directory to the location of your project folder where the results will be stored and run your analysis using the following code

 ```
-setwd("<path of your project folder>"")
+setwd("<path to your project folder>"")
-source("<directory of Ropls_with_permutated_variable_selection including folder name>/Ropls_with_permutated_variable_selection_Run.R")
+source("<path to Ropls_with_permutated_variable_selection>/Ropls_with_permutated_variable_selection_Run.R")

 ```